chocmake/MGSV-Custom-Texture-Path-Hex-Replacer/README.md

 ### Issues

 Haven't added any detection/escaping for Unicode/problematic characters in input paths, so just be aware if the paths have special characters it might error or fail to input.

+In this initial version there's no error checking when processing the model file through XVI32.
+If the hex strings aren't found XVI32 simply won't modify the file and exit, however the batch script will still state that modification is complete.
+Will look into this.